OpenframeProject/Openframe-Server/README.md

 # OpenFrame

-> NOTICE: This repo contains an early prototype which is no longer in use.
+> NOTICE: This repo contains an early prototype which is no longer being developed.

 Openframe is an **open source** platform for artists, developers, curators, and everyone else to explore new ways of consuming and interacting with art in our personal environment.